GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 Corrected a problem where the large number of conditions in Spotlight Extended Events session may impact the performance of monitored AG instance.| SOSSE-8391
 Corrected a problem where the kill session feature in Sessions grid may not work properly if the order of the rows manually changed.| SOSSE-8488
-Corrected a problem where some links in the Windows connection properties >> Monitoring page was lost.| SOSSE-8524
+Corrected a problem where some links in the Windows connection properties >> Monitoring page was lost.| SOSSE-8524 Corrected a problem where the SQL Server overview page sometimes shows no data after clicking on Rewind button.| SOSSE-8490

 {% include links.html %}